Fuel Theft Alarm

 By default, the script has a threshold of 3 (the difference between both means in liters).
 This value can be modified according to the fuel level signal inputs you receive from your device (liters/gallons).
 If you receive the fuel level input in voltage check this guide to convert that to liters.

 By default, the rule triggers 3 notifications.
 You can customize all these 3 notifications by editing the imported event rule.

 - Icon on the Vehicle panel

-Right click on the vehicle panel and add Fuel theft column, then save the Workspace.
+Right-click on the vehicle panel and add the fuel theft column, then save the workspace.

 - Report Argument

 If you have fuel theft events, when executing the EV1000 report, select the Fuel Theft Alert script event rule in the report parameters to see the results.

 Choose which users will receive SMS notifications in the Recipients field in the event rule.
 Make sure the user group you select contains users with mobile phone numbers.

 For testing, you could use the script editor and select track point values to see the script outcome.